Nomad & Travel Books

 I bought this to help me write an International Relations paper.
 It did that well.
 It covers global nomadism from the perspective of travellers.
 It really promotes travelling as a lifestyle and is therefore biased towards this aspect.
 Having said that, it does cover some negative aspects of travelling, but at the end of the day, the book is here to say that global nomadism is the way forward.

 This is a highly intriguing and thought-provoking book about location-independent people who are always travelling.
 The book provides original insight and nuance into un-researched ways of life, which challenge conventional understandings of home, travel, work, and leisure.
 It makes us think about homelessness, obligations, consumption, and many other aspects of social life in new ways.

 Päivi Kannisto has written a cutting-edge book on modern mobilities.
 She sheds new light on the nature of the mobile risk society and what dwelling in mobility seriously means.
 This is a highly innovative book.
 It is well crafted, thought-provoking and a pleasure for all those interested in mobility, modernity and social change.

 A valuable contribution to the mobilities literature and a rich source of empirical data.

-Established nonfiction writers in Finland, Paivi and Santeri are expanding into the English language market.
+Established non-fiction writers in Finland, Päivi and Santeri Kannisto are expanding into the English language market.
 Their areas of interest include global nomads, travel, alternative lifestyles and business.
 Zeitgeist Media Group (based in Brussels and Sydney) is selling the international rights for their books.